 Therefore, first-party bad faith actions describe a scenario where an insurer fails to settle claims in good faith despite the insurer being able to and should have done so if they had acted fairly and honestly regarding the interest of the insured.
 Some of the examples of first-party bad faith actions include delaying the payment of claims, unreasonably denying claims etc.

 Third-party insurance is a form of insurance that covers the liability of the insured when he/she is sued by another individual or party for damage, loss, or injury caused by the actions or inactions of the insured.
 In many cases, third-party insurance presents a contractual agreement where the insurer is required to defend the insured during litigation.
 This would involve finding and paying an attorney to represent the insured.
 Examples of this form of insurance include; professional liability insurance, commercial liability insurance etc.

 It is not uncommon for third-party claims to be difficult to litigate due to an extra party involvement.
-It is important to understand the type of claim you have as this is one of the keys to fighting against bad faith.
+It is important to understand the type of claim with the help of a legal advocate.